Shopify/web-configs/Meta/Web Foundations team.md

 The Web Foundation team applies this same principle of having sensible "picks" to developer tools, application libraries, and best practices specific to the Web platform.
 However, we are mindful of not creating "thin clients" — that is, leaving no decisions to application teams about what their application should look like.

-It is useful to consider the separation of powers between federal and provincial governments, as this is a similar model to how the Web Foundation team considers topics in which to involve themselves.
-In Canada, the federal government delegates the responsibility for overseeing schools, hospitals, and property rights to provincial governments, while retaining powers that they are best positioned to address, such as national defence and currency.
-Similarly, the Web Foundations team is responsible for guiding decisions on topics that are important for all applications, but delegates most of the finer points to application teams.

 #### Criteria for Web Foundation involvement

 The above description can be seen as overly broad, so the Web Foundation team uses the following criteria in deciding whether it should take a role in deciding best practices or preferred tools for a particular topic.